15 Surprising Ways Supermodels Were Discovered

 Gisele Bündchen

-To improve her posture, Gisele Bündchen's mother put her modeling school.
+Gisele Bündchen’s mother put her in modeling school to improve her posture.
 But that's not where she was discovered.
 One day, while hanging out with friends from modeling school, Bündchen was approached by a modeling scout at a McDonald's in a food court in Brazil, her home country.
 “This guy came up to me and said: ‘Do you want to be a model?
 Come with me to the agency right now,’” Bündchen told The New York Times.

 Initially, Bündchen persisted.
 She was supposed to go with her friends to the Playcenter a popular amusement park in Brazil, that day.
-The scout eventually persuaded Bündchen to come with him, though she never went to the amusement park.
+The scout eventually persuaded Bündchen to come with him, though.

 “The guy said, ‘Oh, I promise you when you come to the agency in São Paulo, I’ll take you to the Playcenter there,’” she said.
 “And you know what?
 He never took me there!”